 When I think of cake doughnuts, I think of breakfast and coffee.
 It might not be healthy, but a good cup of coffee and a classic cake doughnut is a pretty great way to start your day.
+That’s how I start my day anyway.
+It always revolves around me being able to make espresso at home.
+If I had to trek to the local coffee store every morning, I think I’d collapse!

 Like every food item you will shoot, there are a million different ways that you could compose the picture.
 By thinking ahead and knowing what you want your image to say, you can easily narrow down these choices.
 With cake doughnuts reminding me of coffee and morning breakfasts, I decided that I wanted a morning type scene.
 Soft and subtle colors, white plates and a single cup of coffee with one cake doughnut.